Installation

 Ubuntu

-Use our PPA:
+Use our nightly build PPA

 Terminal window

-$ sudo add-apt-repository ppa:leaningtech-dev/cheerp-ppa
+$ sudo add-apt-repository ppa:leaningtech-dev/cheerp-nightly-ppa

 $ sudo apt-get update